Irinotecan Liposome (Onivyde™)

 Decrease in Appetite

 Nutrition is an important part of your care.
 Cancer treatment can affect your appetite and, in some cases, the side effects of treatment can make eating difficult.
 Ask your oncology care team about nutritional counseling services at your treatment center to help with food choices.

 - Try to eat five or six small meals or snacks throughout the day, instead of 3 larger meals.

 - If you are not eating enough, nutritional supplements may help.

 - You may experience a metallic taste or find that food has no taste at all.
 You may dislike foods or beverages that you liked before receiving cancer treatment.
 These symptoms can last for several months or longer after treatment ends.

 - Avoid any food that you think smells or tastes bad.
 If red meat is a problem, eat chicken, turkey, eggs, dairy products and fish without a strong smell.
 Sometimes cold food has less of an odor.

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment, and for at least 1 month for women, and 4 months for men, after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed while receiving this medication.